 The Usual Symptoms: All the same symptoms that plagued you during months 1-2 will also be around for month three.
 This includes constipation, heartburn and indigestion, nausea and vomiting, mood swings, food cravings and aversions, and the need to urinate frequently.

 Visible Veins: You might notice thin blue lines starting to appear on your tummy and breasts.
 These veins are carrying all the new blood supply that's moving into your pelvis, torso, and breasts, and providing nourishment for your developing fetus (and your baby-to-be!).

-It is likely that the veins in these areas will become increasingly noticeable as you progress into the second and third trimester.
+It is likely that the veins in these areas will become increasingly noticeable as you progress into the second and third trimesters.
 But don't worry, they are likely to subside once your baby is born and after you wean from breastfeeding.

 Sleep is great, and get it whenever you can.
 A cat nap and then a walk can be refreshing and energizing.
-While some people will suggest you "sleep now while you can!" not all women find it easy to detach from their lives (and preparing for a baby) and end up getting less sleep than usual.
+While some people will suggest you "sleep now while you can!" not all women find it easy to detach from their lives (and prepare for a baby) and end up getting less sleep than usual.